storacha/console/README.md

 # Console

-> Your dashboard for web3.storage
+> Your dashboard for storacha.network

 Upload files & manage your spaces from your browser.